Podcast: Play in new window | Download (Duration: 28:54 — 26.6MB) | Embed

 Darryl Miller from Dehlinger Winery is the guest today on California Wine Country with Steve Jaxon and Dan Berger.
-Darryl has a background in the wine business, first in Seattle then in California since 1975.
+He has a background in the wine business, first in Seattle then in California since 1975.
 He moved to Sonoma County and started his own wine brokerage.
 There were only 2 or 3 distributors in California at the time.
 He got some really good wineries together and he could represent them.

 In 1982 he met Tom Dehlinger at a tasting with many other winemakers.
 He was the only non-winemaker there.
 He kept asking to sell his brand, but the job was always taken.
 Then in 1985 they bought the property next door and left a building called the Octagon, on the property, where Darryl lived for five years.
 Now 35 years later he is back to help the family sell their wines.
 The Dehlinger family has run the winery for four decades.
 Today two Dehlinger sisters are running the operation, Eva Dehlinger is General Manager and Carmen Dehlinger is in charge of Sales & Marketing.
+Eva Dehlinger was on California Wine Country in October of 2018.

 Darryl likes to pour the red wine first, which is the Burgundy tradition.
 Dan explains that the Chardonnay is considered the heavier more important wine, and the reds are rather light.